 Yet beyond trying to connect more with Chinese culture, countless foreign brands could align more with Chinese consumers by simply getting the basics right.
 Too many brands are still trying to force western sales channel strategies into China’s unique marketplace, others are using armies of Caucasian models to show Chinese how good something may look on them, they’re stocking the wrong sizes, shapes, packaging, formats or even flavours.
 Some are even developing China strategies based on talking to the ethnically Chinese who haven’t lived in China for some time, or are from a different region to their target market.

 Trade war or no trade war, rising Chinese nationalism or not, there’s still countless opportunities for foreign brands to grow from delivering thoughtful strategies in China.
 China Skinny would welcome the chance to chat about how we can assist with that.
-We hope you enjoy this week’s Skinny.
+Go to Page 2 to see this week’s China news and highlights.